-CWFTM In-Utero Developmental EMDR Pre- and Perinatal Therapy is a family wellness approach inclusive of the expectant mother and her baby in utero, as well as in the baby's first year of life.
-The goal of this model is to provide EMDR trauma informed family therapy, which is supportive to the pregnant mother while protecting the womb baby against future maternal projections and inter-multigenerational maladaptive revivals.
-The hope is that pre- and perinatal psychological services and trauma informed therapy such as the EMDR therapy model will be systematically imbedded in the mother's OBGYN care.
+CWFTM In-Utero Developmental EMDR Pre- and Perinatal Therapy is a family wellness approach that includes the expectant mother and her baby in utero and the baby's first year.
+The goal of this model is to provide EMDR trauma-informed family therapy, which is supportive to the pregnant mother while protecting the womb baby against future maternal projections and intermultigenerational maladaptive revivals.
+The hope is that pre- and perinatal psychological services and trauma-informed therapy, such as the EMDR therapy model, will be systematically embedded in the mother's OBGYN care.